THE RIGHT REVEREND DEAN E. WOLFE, D. D.

 Canon Mullins returned to New York in 1998 when he was called as Rector of the Church of the Epiphany on East 74th Street.
 He served 13 years, overseeing a growing parish, outreach ministry and budget.
 In 2004 at the insistence of the Vestry, he founded the Church of the Epiphany Day School, his third.
 Upon his retirement, the Vestry honored him by designating him Rector Emeritus of the Church of the Epiphany and naming the renovated church garden the Mullins Garden.

-Since his retirement in 2011, Canon Mullins has continued his ministry through part-time and interim roles with a variety of churches nationwide.
+Since his retirement in 2011, Canon Mullins has continued his ministry through part-time and interim roles with a variety of churches nationwide and abroad.
 It is with great joy that he returns to St. Bart's.
 He currently lives nearby on 50th Street with his wife Cathy West Mullins, a photographer.
 Canon Mullins has four daughters, two stepdaughters, and seven grandchildren.